effektif/user-docs/docs/action-types/box.rst

 When you click the `Configure a Box account` button, a popup window will open for you to authorise Effektif to use your Box account.
-After logging in to your Box account, if you are not already logged in, Box shows an authorization page.
+After logging in to your Box account, if you have not already logged in, Box shows an authorization page.

 .. figure:: /_static/images/action-types/box/upload-file-1.png

    Box permission grant, after logging in to Box

-After granting access, the pop up will close and Effektif will be connected to your Box account.
+After granting access, the pop up will close and Effektif will have connected to your Box account.

 Upload file action
 ^^^^^^^^^^^^^^^^^^